rust-lang/rfcs/text/0000-target-extension.md

 (`freebsd12`).
 But it would require to duplicate all `libc` code (for only small differences) at each release.
 Having a separated attribute is more simple.

-Having only parts of the current RFC is also possible: new predicates at language level are only a way simplify code expression.
+Having only parts of the current RFC is also possible: new predicates at syntax level are only a way simplify code expression.
+It would requires to explicitly list all affected OS/env version on changes.
+It is doable if the list of supported/OS/env versions is controlled in some way.

 But without some way to express breaking changes existence at OS level, Rust is unable to targeting simultaneous several OS version.
 Regarding